FACTBOX-Climate change plans of the leading U.S. Democratic candidates

 Joe Biden, former vice president under Barack Obama, touts a $1.7 trillion plan to set the United States on a course to achieve 100% clean energy and net-zero emissions by 2050.
 The plan calls for the installation of 500,000 electric vehicle charging stations nationwide by 2030, rejoining the United States to the Paris Climate Agreement, ending fossil fuel subsidies, and providing $400 billion for research and development in clean technology.
 Biden's plan sees at least some role for fossil fuels during the transition to a clean energy economy: it would invest money in carbon capture and sequestration, a potential lifeline to coal and natural gas-fired power plants.

-Michael Bloomberg, a media billionaire and former New York City mayor, said last year he will give $500 million to a Sierra Club campaign called Beyond Carbon, pressuring coal plants to shut and stop the growth of natural gas.
+Michael Bloomberg, a media billionaire and former New York City mayor, said last year he will give $500 million to a campaign coordinated with the Sierra Club and other green groups called Beyond Carbon, pressuring coal plants to shut and stop the growth of natural gas.
 While he takes credit for shutting hundreds of coal plants, low natural gas prices have arguably played a bigger role in their shuttering than activism.
 Bloomberg fought to shut global coal plants as a U.N. special envoy for climate, a post from which he stepped down to enter the race.

 Bloomberg would not ban fracking.
 He says it is vital for drilling oil and gas, but regulations are needed to stop leaks.
 His climate plan, on which he does not estimate a price tag citing the unknown future costs of green technologies, would halve U.S. carbon emissions in 10 years.
 He has also released the first plan to specifically tackle emissions from transportation.
 It leans heavily on making vehicles electric.
 PETE BUTTIGIEG